emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 ## Problem

 Consider a network of customers and distribution centers (see Figure 1).
-Products are delivered to each customer from distribution centers using trucks.
+Products are delivered from distribution centers to customers using trucks.

 | ![_config.yml]({{ site.baseurl }}/images/trans_rate_random_forest_customer_warehouse_network.jpg) |
 |:--:|